Fourth Avenue/Ninth Street station: IND Culver Line platforms

-The Fourth Avenue station is a local station on the IND Culver Line that has four tracks and two side platforms.
+The Fourth Avenue station (announced as Fourth Avenue-Ninth Street) is a local station on the IND Culver Line that has four tracks and two side platforms.
 The station is between to the north and to the south.
 It along with Smith–Ninth Streets are the only two elevated stations in the original IND system, both located on the 1 mi Culver Viaduct crossing over the Gowanus Canal.
 The platforms are the IND's usual length of 660 feet, and the width of the platforms is 16 feet.
 Both platforms have tan brick windscreens with covered-up windows and column-less cantilevered canopies along their entire lengths except for a small portion of the west (railroad north) end.

 At the east (railroad south) end of the station, the line crosses over Fourth Avenue atop an Art Deco truss arch bridge, consisting of massive steel arches with glass panes forming the outer walls of the station and platforms; each arch is anchored between two limestone-and-brick towers, one on either side of the arch.
 Running along the top of the arches are straight brick piers with patterns.
 Above the four tracks is an additional truss structure.
 The windows of the arches were formerly painted over, while billboards were affixed to the outside of each arch; these were removed in the 2012 renovation.

 Each bridge tower is four-stories tall, constructed of buff brick with granite bases.
 The uppermost floor of each tower contains crew quarters located above both platforms, while the bottom two stories contain the station's exits (see below).
 Characteristic of the Art Deco style, the crew quarters towers contain small setbacks.
 Repeating chevron designs are located along the center of each tower, while limestone bands are located atop the parapets and setbacks on each tower.